heutelbeck/sapl-pages/guides/policy-ops/index.md

 {"decision":"PERMIT","obligations":[{"suffix":"UPDATED VIA GITOPS"}]}
 ```

 No restart, no redeployment.
-The `configurationId` in each bundle includes the Git commit hash for traceability.
+The pipeline stamps the Git commit hash into each bundle's configuration id via `sapl bundle create --configuration-id`, recording it in the signed bundle manifest for traceability: every decision log line carries the id of the exact commit that produced the policies.

 ### Run the demo